MSaydurRahman/ducati-bd-server-side/README.md

 - I use privateroute to get more access
 - I use slice methood to fetch 6 num data from fake data for home
 - Show user name at navbar from firebase database
-- In this website where i try to show UranTrip
+- In this website where i try to show UranBike
--I Use Admin Authentication for admin level access
+- I Use Admin Authentication for admin level access